mdn/content/files/en-us/web/css/animation-timing-function/index.md

     - `linear(<number> <percentage>{1,2}, …)`

       - : The function interpolates linearly between the provided easing stop points.
 A stop point is a pair of an output progress and an input percentage.
-The input percentage is optional, and if the input percentage not provided it is inferred.
+The input percentage is optional and is inferred if not specified.

     - `steps(<integer>, <step-position>)`